ujjwal-kr/Appledore/README.md

 - Stop the container using `./start-docker.sh stop`.

 ## TODO
-- More array stuff    -- Done
-- Persistent storage  -- Planning
-- Organize code       -- Okay for now
+- HASH
+- JSON features

 A work in progress by [@ujjwal-kr](https://github.com/ujjwal-kr).